neuekit/neuekit/README.md

 ## Requirements

 This is a Sass based framework and you'll need something to compile all that sassy code.
-In-house we use npm/yarn scripts to watch for, check, compile, minify and display code changes fast.
+In-house we use npm scripts to watch for, check, compile, minify and display code changes fast.

 All style properties are autoprefixed where required, all JavaScript code is transpiled using Babel, bundled using Rollup and minified using Uglify.
 Finally code changes are served to the browser whilst you develop your codebase in realtime using Browsersync.